![]() © 2010 (Derechos reservados) Costa Rica 21 S.A. |

 the environment applying the knowledge of Costa Rican and international scientific and academic authorities

-in the fields of biology, geology, chemistry, geography, archeology and history among others.
+in the fields of biology, geology, chemistry, geography, archaeology and history among others.

 Costa Rica 21 is not only about our present 21st century, but also before an after...